jaxxstorm/leebriggs.co.uk/_posts/2022-07-21-nobody-knows-what-declarative-is.md

 Oh no. You're wrong.
 It happens _constantly_.

-It happens on Twitter (feel free to search for the words"pulumi" and "imperative" together for more like this):
+It happens on Twitter (feel free to search for the words "pulumi" and "imperative" together for more like this):

 ![Twitter](/img/declarative-twitter.png)